ObedSAGA/ObedSAGA/README.md

 - :mortar_board: I’m currently developing projects in **React.js and Next.js with Typescript**

-- :rocket: I dream of being part of big projects and working with great people.
+- :rocket: I dream of being part of big projects with social impact and working with great people.

 - 📫 How to reach me:  **msanchezobed@gmail.com**